Spurlock/Elody/README.md

 ### Installation/Requirements

-Elody was built on Python 2.7.5, Django 1.7.7, and MySQL.
-I recommend using Django Admin with it.
-The front end uses Bootstrap 3.2 and a little bit of jQuery just because I was feeling lazy.
+Elody was built on Python 3.9 and MariaDB.
+Python dependencies are in requirements.txt.

 Database config, Django's secret key, and the API key for Last.fm are stored in **environment.py**.
 You'll want to edit **environment_blank.py** and save it without the "_blank".